nutjob-laboratories/merk/README.txt

     -   A list of supported emoji short codes can be found [here](https://carpedm20.github.io/emoji/all.html?enableList=enable_list_alias)
 -   Command/nickname/channel auto-completion
 -   Full IRC color support
--   Scripting
+-   Full scripting engine
     - Includes a built in script editor, with scripting macros and syntax highlighting
   - Automatically execute scripts on connection (to join channels, login in ChanServ, etc.)
 - Multithreaded
 -   Automatic logging of channel and private chats
   - Includes a utility to export logs to JSON, CSV, or your own custom format
+  - Logs are stored in JSON, so parsing/scraping your own logs in easy

 # Requirements